Johannesburg

 One of our favourite Gauteng hikers, the seasoned Tanya Pembroke, says Ndofaya Trail in Soweto was one of the best walking/cultural experiences she's had.
 Explore the golden dunes of the Main Reef mines in this moderate, family-friendly guided hike.
 The 6.5km route starts in Meadowlands, Soweto, winding down to the Fleurhof Dam and up into the old gold mine dumps, covering a portion of Roodepoort before you make your way back to a local shebeen for a bite to eat.

 Masike Lebele and his team lead this educational group hike that costs R200 p.p.
 Call +27 82 717 4816 to reserve your spot.
-Weekend hikes start at 07:00, with sundowners at 16:30.
+Weekend hikes start at 07:30, with sundowners at 16:30.
 Follow them on Facebook for regular updates; 44B Ordendaal Road, Johannesburg.

 Advanced booking is required to ensure a safe number of hikers on the trails.
-You must book your hike beforehand online via the Rustig website.
+You must book your hike beforehand online via the Rustig website, where you'll also find the opening and closing times.
 No pets allowed.
 Cashless venue.
-Closed Mon, open Tue – Thu from 07:30 – 16:30, Fri from 08:00 – 17:00, Sat from 07:00 – 17:00, Sun from 07:00 – 16:00.
+Closed on Mondays.
 Portian 91, Plaas Hartebeesfontein, Hekpoort.

 Views on the Sable Ranch hiking trail.
 Photo: Supplied.

 One of Joburg’s most beautiful and well-maintained parks, head to Walter Sisulu National Botanical Garden for a wide variety of unusual flora, excellent birdwatching (look out for the pair of Verreaux’s eagles), a waterfall and other natural delights.
-There are various easy walking routes which wind their way through the gardens, the longest of which is a 3.5km nature trail that takes you to the top of the Witpoortjie waterfall.
+There are various easy walking routes that wind their way through the gardens, the longest of which is a 3.5km nature trail that takes you to the top of the Witpoortjie waterfall.

 The Walter Sisulu Botanical Garden is managed by the South African National Biodiversity Institute (SANBI).
-There is no need to book in advance to visit the gardens but there is an entrance fee.
+There is no need to book in advance to visit the gardens, but there is an entrance fee.
 No cash accepted.
 No pets allowed.
 Mon – Sun, 08:00 – 17:00.
 End of Malcolm Road, Poortview, Roodepoort.

 The waterfall at Walter Sisulu Botanical Garden.
 Photo: Mark Straw.